qutip/qutip/doc/internals/solver/solveroptions.rst

 Motivation
 ==========

-Simple dictionary lacks the feature needed to
+Simple dictionary or dataclass lacks the feature needed to

 * **Preventing Silent Silent Bugs**: Raw Python dictionaries accept any key-value pair without validation.
 A simple typo, such as typing ``"abstol"`` instead of